Discovering Causal Relationships Between Time Series With Spatial Structure: Causal discovery for spatiotemporal data

 \subsubsection{Joint causal inference}

-Perhaps more relevant for latent mechanism causal discovery are methods developed for causal discovery across \say{contexts}, exogenous variables that may impact but are not impacted by system causal relationships.
-The joint causal inference framework introduced in \cite{Mooij2020JCI} has been applied to extend PCMCI+ to time series collected across different contexts or compiled from different datasets \cite{Gunther2023}.
+Perhaps more relevant for latent mechanism causal discovery are methods developed for causal discovery across contexts.
+Contexts are defined as sets of exogenous variables that may impact, but are not impacted by, system causal relationships.
+For example, the context of how cold it was over the winter (measured by minimum temperature and number of days of frost) will vary across ecosystems and likely cause changes to wildlife population sizes, but we would not expect changes in species abundance to affect the weather.
+Spatial variation that masks and confounds latent mechanisms can also be thought of as a type of context.

-Stepping toward spatiotemporal causal discovery, this joint PCMCI+ (J-PCMCI+) algorithm allows for \say{spatial contexts,} or variables that vary \textit{between} datasets but are constant over time \textit{within} datasets.
+The joint causal inference framework introduced in \cite{Mooij2020JCI} has been applied to extend PCMCI+ to time series collected across different contexts and/or compiled from different datasets \cite{Gunther2023}.
+Joint PCMCI+ (J-PCMCI+) discovers causal structures given spatial contexts: variables that vary \textit{between} datasets but are constant over time \textit{within} datasets.
 Assuming that contexts are exogenous to the observed system and that no latent contexts confound observed contexts and system variables, J-PCMCI+ can consistently identify the correct system graph.
-The authors also show through numerical experiments that the use of one-hot encoded spatial \say{dummy} contexts that correspond to dataset IDs is sufficient to deconfound system variables \cite{Gunther2023}.
+The authors also show through numerical experiments that the use of one-hot encoded spatial \say{dummy} contexts that correspond to dataset IDs is sufficient to deconfound system variables in the large sample limit \cite{Gunther2023}.

-The use of these dummy contexts adds as many new variables as locations where data were collected, significantly increasing the complexity of causal discovery.
-If we understand spatial structure to mean that observations exhibit autocorrelation that decays with increased distance, we should be able to use the (known) distances between observations to more efficiently and precisely deconfound \cite{Woodward2025}.
-Here we turn to the literature for causal \textit{effect} estimation where adjustments for spatial confounding have been relatively better explored.
+Spatial contexts as defined in J-PCMCI+ do not seem sufficient to address spatial confounding as needed for latent mechanism causal discovery.
+The use of dummy contexts adds as many new variables as locations where data were collected.
+This significantly increases the complexity of causal discovery, and thus finite-sample multiple-testing error, without actually adding any spatial information.
+If we understand spatial structure to mean that observations exhibit autocorrelation that decays with increased distance and/or reduced connectivity, we should be able to use the (known) distances between observations or their neighborhood structure to more efficiently and effectively deconfound \cite{Woodward2025}.
+Here we turn to the literature for causal effect estimation where explicit adjustments for spatial confounding have been relatively better explored.